 [Section 6 inserted by No. 63 of 1967 s.
 4.]

-The Schedules
+[Heading deleted by No. 19 of 2010 s.
+42(2).]

-First Schedule
+First Schedule — Iron Ore (Mount Newman) Agreement

+[s.
+2]

 [Headings inserted by No. 63 of 1967 s.
-5.]
+5; amended by No. 19 of 2010 s.
+4.]

 THIS AGREEMENT under seal made the twenty-sixth day of August, One thousand nine hundred and sixty-four BETWEEN THE HONOURABLE DAVID BRAND, M.L.A.
 Premier and Treasurer of the State of Western Australia acting for and on behalf of the said State and instrumentalities thereof from time to time (hereinafter called “the State”) of the one part AND MT.
 NEWMAN IRON ORE COMPANY LIMITED a company incorporated under the Companies Act 1961 of the State of Western Australia and having its registered office and principal place of business at 25 William Street Perth in the State of Western Australia (hereinafter called “the Company” which expression will include the successors and assigns of the Company including where the context so admits the assignees and appointees of the company under clause 19 hereof) of the other part.